pottekkat/personal-website/content/dailies/26-10-22-younger-generation-might-not-be-super-techy.md

 ---
-title: "#218 The Younger Generation Might Not Be Super \"Techy\""
+title: '#218 The Younger Generation Might Not Be Super "Techy"'
-layout: "daily-theme"
 date: 2022-10-26T14:20:56+05:30
 draft: false
 summary: "Hot take: Being able to use technology does not necessarily mean you are good at building it."